Lie groups and Lie algebras: Representations of , II

-\begin{remark} Note that this proof also implies that if $\dim V$ is large compared to $m_i,n_i,d_i$ then the functions $F_\Gamma$ for non-isomorphic graphs $\Gamma$ are linearly independent, so they form a basis in the algebra of $A$ of invariant functions.
-(Here the vertices of $\Gamma$ are colored by $k$ colors corresponding to the types of tensors, and at every vertex of color $i$ the incoming edges are labeled by $[1,n_i]$ and outgoing edges by $[1,m_i]$.
+then the functions $F_\Gamma$ for non-isomorphic graphs $\Gamma$ with $N$ edges are linearly independent, so they form a basis in the degree $N$ part $A_N$ of the algebra $A$ of invariant functions.
+(Here the vertices of $\Gamma$ are colored by $k$ colors corresponding to the types of tensors, and at every vertex of color $i$ the outgoing edges are labeled by $[1,n_i]$ and incoming edges by $[1,m_i]$.
 Isomorphisms are required to preserve these colorings and labelings). \end{remark}

 \begin{example} Assume that $m_i=n_i=1$, i.e., $T_1,...,T_k$ are just matrices with $GL_n$ acting by conjugation.
 Then all graphs that we can get are unions of cycles, so Theorem \ref{ftit} implies that the algebra $A_{k,n}$ of such invariants (where $n=\dim V$) is generated by traces of cyclic words